Website & blogs © Louis Kraft 2013-2020

 Contact Kraft at firstname.lastname@example.org or comment at the end of the blog

 Errol Flynn … long time gone?
 It might seem so, but trust me, dear friends, ‘taint so.
 ‘Taint so!
 He’s just been sleeping in Kraft’s head for the last three months.
 Actually he needs to sleep a little more before I return to him (and Ms. de Havilland) on a regular basis.
-My writing editors must also feel that Kraft has slowly sunk to Davy Jones’s locker, ne’er to return.
+My writing editors must also feel that Kraft has slowly sunk into Davy Jones’s locker, ne’er to return.
 Deadlines?
 What are they?
 In the past I made them, regardless if they were easy or if it took me months on end (back when I was a writer for the Dark Side) with three to four hours sleep per night day after day with no end in sight until the work delivered on deadline.
 The Wynkoop book fit this description to a tee.
-Beginning in December 2010, and this included a major car wreck on the 134 freeway at high speed that totally destroyed a Corvette two days before Christmas (the front end, engine and everything else under the hood, the left side, the rear, and the car frame cracked in half), I missed only one day of work for the Dark Side as there were deadlines to be met.
+Beginning in December 2010, and this included a major car wreck on the 134 freeway at high speed that totally destroyed a Corvette two days before Christmas (the front end, engine and everything else under the hood, the left side, the rear, and the car frame cracked in half).
+I walked away from a great car that saved my life.
+I missed only one day of work for the Dark Side as there were deadlines to be met.
 Thank you?
 Hell, you’ve got to be kidding!
 Recovery?
 It took me a year (a year of multiple deadlines for both the Dark Side and the freelance side), but the recovery would never be complete.

-Kraft, what are you writing about today?
-Oh yes, Mr. Flynn swinging a blade.
+Heinous stuff, but Kraft, what are you writing about today? … Oh yes, Mr. Flynn swinging a blade.

 Enter Ned Wynkoop